britram/anti-pervasive/draft-iab-privsec-confidentiality-threat-02.md

 inference.

 Collaborator:
-: An entity that is a legitimate participant in a communication, but who provides information about that interaction (keys or data) to an attacker.
+: An entity that is a legitimate participant in a communication, but who deliberately provides information about that interaction to an attacker.

 Unwitting Collaborator:
-: A collaborator that provides information to the attacker not deliberately, but because the attacker has exploited some technology used by the collaborator.
+: An entity that is a legitimate participant in a communication, and who is the source of information obtained by the attacker without the entity's consent or intention, because the attacker has exploited some technology used by the entity.

 Key Exfiltration:
 : The transmission of keying material for an encrypted communication from a collaborator to an attacker